 Public sector or private — the measure of good technology is whether it meets the needs of the people depending on it

-That's been the standard across 30+ years — from city and state government infrastructure to consumer platforms, a chapter at Google, and federal-scale systems engineering and solutioning as a member of the U.S. Digital Service at the Department of Veterans Affairs, Department of Homeland Security, and Department of Justice.
-That's the question I bring to every engagement — public sector or private: is this technology actually working for the people who depend on it?
+That's been the standard across 30+ years — from city and state government infrastructure to consumer platforms, a chapter at Google, and federal-scale systems engineering as a member of the U.S. Digital Service across the Department of Veterans Affairs, Department of Homeland Security, Department of Agriculture, and Department of Justice.
+Most advisors come from one world.
+I've worked deeply in all of them — and I bring that cross-sector pattern recognition to every inflection point.

 I've engaged with organizations in every capacity — embedded inside government, in full-time leadership at digital services firms, and as an independent consultant brought in at critical moments.
+The right technical decisions compound into lasting competitive advantage.
+The wrong ones quietly destroy it.
 That range means I understand how to add value in whatever structure works best for you.

 A discovery sprint is a focused 8–12 week engagement where a small cross-functional team interviews stakeholders at every level of an organization, reviews systems and data, and surfaces the root causes of a problem — not just the symptoms.
 The goal is not to solve the problem in that timeframe.
 It's to make sure the organization understands the real problem before committing to a solution.